❓ How It Works

 Creating a New Network

-A new Micropelago network must be created by a caretaker.
-The caretaker must be able to provide all of:
+A new Micropelago network must be created by a keeper.
+The keeper must be able to provide all of:

 - An always-on computer